ZipCPU/sdspi/README.md

 between the two as necessary based upon options within a PHY configuration register.
 No support is planned for any of the UHS-II protocols.

-Both Wishbone and AXI-Lite interfaces are supported.
+Both Wishbone and AXI interfaces are supported.

 *Status*: The SDIO controller has now been **silicon proven**.
 It is currently working successfully in [its first FPGA project](https://github.com/ZipCPU/eth10g), where it is being used to control both an SD card as well as an eMMC chip.
 It is also now working successfully in a [second project](https://github.com/ZipCPU/videozip/).
 Many of the